tony-shifflett/lessonOne/README.md

 <p>Content</p>
 ```

-**Review Questions:**

-- Which part of this code snippet is the tag?
-- Which part of this code snippet is the content?
-- What does this tag mean? (i.e. what type of element is this?)

-#### Self-closing Tags

 The tag in the snippet above has both an opening and a closing tag - a tag that
 marks the beginning of some content and a _separate tag_ that marks the end of
 that content.
 In this case, the tags mark the begging and ending of a paragraph.

+#### Self-closing Tags

 As we learned in the prework, not all elements are made with an opening and
 a closing tag; some elements are made with _self-closing_ tags such as an `img`